baskrki/Notes/README.md

 Here, I'll be uploading my notes as I study mathematics along.

 The notes might not be completed and will be updated along the way.

+Let me know if you spot any typo or error. :)